 Description and History

 Educational Talent Search (ETS) is a federally funded program managed by the U.S. Department of Education.
-It's objective is to encourage and assist middle school student from low-income families to pursue a postsecondary education.
+It's our objective is to encourage and assist junior high and high school students from low-income, first generation families, to pursue a postsecondary education.

 History of Our Program

 In 1990, the CSU, Chico ETS program began serving students in Butte, Colusa, Glenn, Sutter, Tehama and Yuba counties.
 ETS now serves 1,350 students annually.